SunRail: Fare system and ticketing

 Riders on the SunRail system use a stored-value card, in the form of a disposable ticket or a reloadable SunCard, to pay fares.
 The cost of SunRail tickets is based on the number of counties (zones) through which the rider will be travelling.
-The system passes through four counties: Volusia; Seminole; Orange; and Osceola.
+The system passes through four counties: Volusia, Seminole, Orange, and Osceola.
 SunRail uses a "tap on/tap off" system for ticketing.
 Riders must "tap on" at a validator unit at the station prior to boarding the train by tapping their ticket on the screen and waiting for the beep.
 Riders must again "tap off" at a validator unit with their ticket after disembarking at their destination before exiting the station.
 Reduced fares are available for seniors, students, and disabled riders.
+Costs are determined by the number of zones a rider travels, trip type, and rider type.
+There is an initial cost of $2.00 to ride SunRail within one zone.
+When a rider crosses into another zone, there is an additional $1.00 increase per county.
+Fares for passes are based on how many zones (counties) you travel through.

 Plans for a mobile ticketing app were announced in May 2019.
 Development was expected to cost $200,000.

 Technical

 Operations and maintenance

-In addition to SunRail commuter trains, the line is used by three daily round trip Amtrak trains (the Silver Meteor, the Silver Star and Auto Train), as well as by a handful of CSX freight trains.
-SunRail connects directly with the Silver Star and Silver Meteor in Winter Park, Orlando and Kissimmee, and the Sanford SunRail station is a five-minute drive from the Sanford Auto Train station.
-Phase 2 will offer a fourth connection at DeLand.
+In addition to SunRail commuter trains, the line is used by three daily round trip Amtrak trains (the Silver Meteor, Silver Star/Floridian, and Auto Train), as well as by a handful of CSX freight trains.
+SunRail connects directly with the Silver Meteor and Silver Star/Floridian in Winter Park, Orlando, Kissimmee and DeLand and the Sanford SunRail station is a five-minute drive from the Sanford Auto Train station.

 The line was also used by Amtrak's tri-weekly Sunset Limited which ran between Orlando and Los Angeles.
 However, service has been suspended indefinitely between Orlando and New Orleans since 2005 due to damage caused to the line by Hurricane Katrina.

 The Florida Department of Transportation announced on April 16, 2013, that it had awarded Bombardier Technology a 10-year, $195 million contract to provide operation and maintenance services for SunRail, which includes train operations, dispatching, track and equipment maintenance, customer service, station platform & facility maintenance, and materials supply.
 Bombardier assumed the operations and maintenance responsibilities in the spring of 2014.

 On Monday, July 29, 2013, at 3:30 am, the Florida Department of Transportation assumed all train dispatching duties along the SunRail corridor from CSX.
 This event officially marked the end of CSX's involvement with the operations of the line, transferring total operational control of the corridor to the state of Florida.
 Since the hand off from CSX, all train dispatching has been handled by the CFRC Dispatcher out of the Operations Control Center at Rand Yard in Sanford, Florida.